wanelo/spanx/README.md

 ## Usage

 Spanx has a single executable with several sub-commands.
+In practice, multiple commands will be run concurrently to do all of the necessary calculations.

 ### watch